lumina-ai-inc/chunkr-chat-app/README.md

 The final step is implementing response generation.
 We use the [OpenAI Python SDK](https://github.com/openai/openai-python) configured with [OpenRouter](https://openrouter.ai/) for flexibility across different model providers.
 However, there's a fundamental challenge: the model has no inherent way to access the document content we've processed.

 This is where [function calling](https://platform.openai.com/docs/guides/function-calling) comes in.
 Using our semantic search function combined with the ouputs from Chunkr, we have set up some basic functions at [tools.py](./apps/api/src/tools.py).
+These functions enable the model to pinpoint to the exact segment that it needs to reference.
+Although, the function can be easily edited to return a chunk-based response.

 However, challenges extend beyond basic retrieval.
 We need to make sure the model always responds in a predictable format.
 Also, we need a foolproof way to handle in-line citations that prevents unwanted information in the final response.